apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-hooks.en.rst

 any additional checks.

-Processing will continue regardless of whether the hook callback executes :c:func:`TSVConnReenable()` since the openssl implementation does not allow for pausing processing during the certificate verify callback.
+Processing will continue regardless of whether the hook callback executes :c:func:`TSVConnReenable()` since the OpenSSL implementation does not allow for pausing processing during the certificate verify callback.
 The plugin can use the :c:func:`TSVConnReenableEx()` function to pass in the TS_EVENT_ERROR and stop the TLS handshake.